 Some types have flagellate gametes, in which case the flagella are directed backwards.
 In seed plants these may be released from capsules called pollen, or the pollen may themselves act as gametes.
-They are variously carried to the larger ovules by animals, water, or wind, and the latter sort often show up in water samples.
+They are variously carried to the larger ovules by animals, water, or scattering by wind.

 Pollen from Pinus mugo

 , mugo pine - about 60-65 µm

 Pollen from Picea

 Pollen: Pinales – conifers

 Conifers are common trees and shrubs.
 The pollen are carried by wind, and in some kinds they have two distinctive sacca or vesicles to help keep them aloft or upright.